timothymeyers/NoOpsAccelerator/src/bicep/azresources/hub-spoke-core/readme.md

     az deployment sub create \
     --name deploy-lz-network \
     --location eastus \
-    --template-file ./src/bicep/landing-zone/anoa.lz.bicep \
+    --template-file ./src/bicep/platforms/lz-platform-scca-hub-3spoke/deploy.bicep \
-    --parameters @./src/bicep/deployments/MLZ/anoa.mlz.parameters.example.json \
+    --parameters @./src/bicep/platforms/lz-platform-scca-hub-3spoke/deploy.parameters.json \
     --subscription xxxxxxx-xxxx-xxxxxxx-xxxxx-xxxx
 ```

-3. After a successful deployment, see our add-ons & examples directory for how to extend the capabilities of NoOps Accelerator Landing Zone.
+3. After a successful deployment, see our overlays directory for how to extend the capabilities of NoOps Accelerator Landing Zone.

 > Don't have Azure CLI?
 Here's how to get started with Azure Cloud Shell in your browser: <https://docs.microsoft.com/en-us/azure/cloud-shell/overview>